 Industry and academic partners in LRI projects met in December 2010 and January/February 2011 to discuss progress and future research needs.
 These discussions have led to a clear view that the new science has stimulated new thinking about how bioaccumulation needs to be assessed.
 Additional highly-targeted research that would improve such assessments was identified.
 This project addresses these additional research needs that can be undertaken as an extension to the TMF project, LRI-ECO15, led by Michael McLachlan and Matthew MacLeod, Stockholm University.

 The research needs identified in discussions between industry and academic LRI partners were 1) A need for reliable, self-consistent data on uptake efficiencies of organic chemicals ingested by fish with food, and 2) A need to more fully exploit equilibrium passive sampling technologies in field-screening of chemicals for biomagnification.
 Our proposal to address these two research needs as an extension of activities in ECO 15 is outlined below.

-Adolfsson-Erici M., í…kerman G., Jahnke A., Mayer P. and McLachlan M.S.
-(2011).
+Adolfsson-Erici M., Akerman G., Jahnke A., Mayer P. and McLachlan M.S.
 A flow-through passive dosing system for continuously supplying aqueous solutions of hydrophobic chemicals to bioconcentration and aquatic toxicity tests.
 Chemosphere.
 2012 Feb;86(6):593-9.

 D. Gilbert, P. Mayer, P. Fitzsimmons, J. Nichols.
 In-vitro biotransformation of hydrophobic chemicals by fish liver enzyme fractions: a dosing approach using molecular carriers.
 SETAC Europe 23rd Annual Meeting, May 2013, Glasgow, Scotland, United Kingdom.